ukon1990/guild-site/README.md

 * Make a user or log in to `https://dev.battle.net/`
 * Go to your account page and either get a existing key or make a new one.

+## To set the guild rank names
+go to `app/models/guild-ranks.ts` and change the ranks there.
+Index 0 [the first element] is rank 0 (GM) and so forth.

+## Defining what ranks are displayed in the "raiders" page
+Open the `app/components/raid-tool/raid-tool.component.ts` file, and change it in the `updateCharacterList()` function.

 ## Development server